-Each year the Department admits about 50 students to its One-year MA Program.
+Each year the Department admits about 40 students to its One-year MA Program.

-- Social and Political Theory
+- Social and Political Theory (2 credits)

-- Political Economy
+- Political Economy (2 credits)

-- Comparative Politics
+- Comparative Politics (2 credits)

-Exemption from the requirement of taking a core course can be granted to those who have already studied the given subjects.
+Exemption from the requirement of taking a mandatory course can be granted to those who have already studied the given subjects.
 The claimant should pass a written test on the basics of the subject.
-If the exemption is accorded, the student is free to ignore the core group to which the course in question belongs to and choose any four-credit course instead.
+If the exemption is accorded, the student is free to ignore the mandatory course in question and choose any two-credit course instead.

 Students must specialize in a field of their choice.
 The choice of Specialization is mandatory for all students.
 Students earn six credits in courses related to the specific field in question; and students must write their MA thesis on a topic related to this field of specialization.